kokakoola/cis/README.md

-## The idea behind the scene

-The task is difficult in the way that we are dealing with users who have never used or used little the computer.
-They are smart people, thing is that the countrys internet support is not very good, so computerskill is not a usual thing.
-At the same time they usually have smartphones, so they are used to the mobile interface.

-The workflow is completed on the paper at the moment.
-Large files, bare minimum at the same time: they use to add stamps and signatures on the same paper what indicates the specific flow then.

-The idea is to keep it as close to the paperflow as possible - to keep the learning curve minimal.
-RIKs analysts insisted to keep workong on the table format.
-I oppose it: in my opinion there are thing you can not convert directly from paper to computer without losing in performance.
-Inserting data into a table is one of them.

-Instead I intend to use inputs as questionary.
-The inputs will look like fields on paper - bare underline.
-Very important is the organic animation of things, that form elements would respond to user and guide them through process.
-The process should feel like working on paper but have more guidance.

-Luckily,  ideas are in the air, Google is building his Material design what almost completely refers to my ideas toward particular design task.
+## Wiki
+Look into [wiki](https://github.com/kokakoola/cis/wiki) to get a better overview.

 ## Existing examples
-Locals are building a [wordpress-page for court](http://sulicourt.com/home-2/) what shall be linked or otherwise integrated with our system.
+Locals (Aktors hired) are building a [wordpress-page for court](http://sulicourt.com/home-2/) what shall be linked or otherwise integrated with our system.

-Dubai has a proffesional [e-court system](http://www.dubaicourts.gov.ae/portal/page?_pageid=292,433242&_dad=portal&_schema=PORTAL) -  we can learn some of that page.
+Dubai has a proffesional [e-court system](http://www.dubaicourts.gov.ae/portal/page?_pageid=292,433242&_dad=portal&_schema=PORTAL) -  we can learn some of that page as it is a role model for client.

 ## Workflow
 As an international project with participans from different locations/companies (I can count 3 in Estonia and 2 in Kurdistan) it needs speciflicly good toolset for collaboration.
 TFS is good for some things, I would add [Asana](https://asana.com/) for tracking and [Slack](https://slack.com/) for communicationg and Usersnap[https://usersnap.com/] for onscreen commenting.
 For all listed tools the testaccounts are created (named Kurdi Kohus), depends on project manager wether they will be used or not.